 Still, it’s anybody’s guess as to who will be the first company to get an EV truck across the figurative finish line.

-Consumers everywhere are looking forward to the pure power that this class of vehicle will have to offer.
+Consumers everywhere are looking forward to the pure power that this class of vehicles will have to offer.
 Electric trucks will come with levels of torque, towing power, and regenerative braking that most fossil fuel-powered trucks can only dream of.

 We connect you with suppliers of parts that are difficult to find.